the-draupnir-project/planning/design/2025-10-persistent-replica-runtime.md

 # Persistent Replica Runtime

+The persistent replica runtime is a deterministic incremental computation environment.

 Background: https://github.com/the-draupnir-project/Draupnir/issues/979

-The revision issuer system draupnir has is adhoc and entirely in-memory.
+The matrix-protection-suite has evolved to around a "revision issuers" concept to provide deterministic, incremental computation and data-flow in order to manage complex interactions and resource intensive operations.

+This abstraction has not been generalized and is ad-hoc.
+And the matrix-protection-suite had specific and constrained design goals in its early development in order to build a new core for the draupnir project:

+- Revision issuers are entirely in-memory structures.
+There are no asynchronous methods to provide data for persistent storage.
+- Attempts to persist specific revision issuers has required for backing stores to be written that are in reality a downstream consumer of the deltas produced by revisions outside of startup time.
+- The backing stores are not generalized either and have virtually no support for rollbacks in failed updates etc.
-Attempts to persist specific revision issuers requires a for backing store to be written that cannot function as the source of truth for the revision.
-There is also no way to rollback these stores.
-Transactions between revision issuers are not formalized and it is possible for revision issuers to become unsynchronised.
+- Transactions between revision issuers are not formalized and it is possible for revision issuers to become unsynchronised, if a delta fails to process or is dropped, that effect is permanent until the system is restarted.
-This would be especially true if e.g. the PolicyRoomRevisions were persisted, we'd want to be confident that all deltas from dependency revisions were applied in order.
+- Further the lack of "transaction" complicates persistence of revisions issuers that are not sources of non-deterministic input e.g. the PolicyRoomRevisions were persisted, we'd want to be confident that all deltas from the source revision (room state) were applied in order.

-Critically the revision issuer model holds back scaling for draupnir4all or other centralized service architectures draupnir could adopt.
-As each revision issuer needs to be available in memory to each process and node.js doesn't allow for shared memory.

-Revision issuers themselves as they exist in Draupnir-MPS are essentially actors that produce deltas.
-It is possible for all computation in draupnir to be expressed through these actors.
-This is desirable because it allows for draupnir to start and restart in an instant, and it encourages clean and reproducible design.
-We propose that this is the direction for draupnir to head in for a future v3.

-An alternative is just rewriting everything in Elixir and using mnesia.

-NOTE: While this is an overhaul of the underlying infrastructure, we do want to commit to phasing this in incrementally without having to suspend development like with draupnir-mps.
+Most importantly, the matrix-protection-suite was designed to be used entirely within one JS process.
+Using workers was never a consideration.
+This holds the Draupnir project back from being able to use more centralized service architectures.
+Which would be required to provide a popular service.

 ## Proposal

+We propose that all computation in Draupnir to be expressed through _replica actors_ using a new framework called the persistent replica runtime.
+This transition would happen incrementally, rather than as a focussed effort like the transition to the matrix-protection-suite and Draupnir 2.0.

+This would give us the following advantages:

+- Restart can be immediate and instantaneous.
+- Workload can be balanced across worker threads using actor migration.
+- All core computation is deterministic and reproducible, easing development and testing.
+- All data-flow interactions are explicit and auditable.
+- Effects and effect handlers are first-class, providing not only pre-viewable and auditable consequences for protections, but for all side-effects.
+- The system is fudamentally fault tolerant: all computation is incremental, transactional, and deterministic.
+And can be restarted at the last delta.

 _Revision issuers_ become _persistent replicas_.
 The live in-memory instance of
 a _revision issuer_ becomes a _replica actor_.
 A meta-object is introduced to